Sapish/GameRecord/readme.md

 Upon writing this i realised i had written "Player counter" and "Update player count" instead of "Play count".
 Fixed now.

 Step 7:
+Added a fill out form to the Ui, so that users can add more games.
+Only front end done, backend will be done in step 8.